Inward Arts

 Fees -

-55 min session: 160.00
+55 min session: 145.00

 Insurance:

-I take Region 1 Medicaid.
+I take Region 1 Medicaid

 If you would like to use insurance, and have out of network benefits ("OON"), I can give you a SuperBill to access those.
+You take that bill to your insurance and they review it, and reimburse you later.
+Usually, clients receive 30-50% back of each session cost.

 Express When Words Fail